-On October 6, 2016, SRUS received an arbitration demand from a third-party ceding company related to a YRT Reinsurance Agreement.
+On October 6, 2016, SRUS received an arbitration demand from a third-party ceding company related to a YRT reinsurance agreement.
 The arbitration demand alleges certain issues relating to premium calculation and certain claims ceded to the Company.
 On October 21, 2016, SRUS responded to the arbitration demand, denying each of the allegations.
-SRUS also served a counter-demand on the third-party ceding company seeking, among other things, rescission of the YRT Reinsurance Agreement based upon misrepresentations and mismanagement by the third-party ceding company, and the enforcement of certain premium calculations under the YRT Reinsurance Agreement.
-The parties are in the process of selecting an arbitration panel.
+SRUS also served a counter-demand on the third-party ceding company seeking, among other things, rescission of the YRT reinsurance agreement based upon misrepresentations and mismanagement by the third-party ceding company, and the enforcement of certain premium calculations under the YRT reinsurance agreement.
+The parties have selected an arbitration panel.
+An organizational meeting was held on May 9, 2017, at which time the parties agreed to a final hearing date beginning on March 12, 2018.
+Discovery is underway.